 a.
 The new website must include:

 i.
-Pages designed to optimize the use of white space and provide a clean user interface for desktop use; visitors should be able to easily read, navigate
+Pages designed to optimize the use of white space and provide a clean user interface for desktop use; visitors should be able to easily read, navigate and scan information efficiently and effectively.

 ii.
 Ability to be viewable on multiple platforms and devices (e.g., iPhone, iPad, tablets, iOS, Android, Windows, etc.); website should be scalable and adhere to the guidelines of responsive web design.